-If you own more than 2 percent of an S corporation, you have to do three things to claim a deduction for your health insurance:
+If you own more than 2 percent of an S corporation and your company pay health care benefits there are laws that dictates your claim to a deduction for health insurance.

-You need to get this S corporation health-insurance thing right.
-Without the W-2 treatment, the S corporation does not get a tax deduction.
+You need to get this S corporation health-insurance thing right. there are laws that will prevent the S corporation from taking the tax deduction.

 Book Your Business Consultation with us, we will explore various strategies to help keep more money in your pocket.

-It’s common to consider making your S corporation (versus yourself) a partner in your partnership: it saves you self-employment taxes.
+It’s common to consider making your S corporation a partner in your partnership: since it can save you self-employment taxes.

 Does this affect your Section 199A deduction?
 It does.

-Guaranteed payments are not qualified business income (QBI) for the Section 199A deduction.
-The non-QBI guaranteed payment rule applies whether the partner receives the payment as an individual or as pass-through income from an S corporation.
+Certain payments are not qualified business income (QBI) for the Section 199A deduction.
+The non-QBI payment rule applies whether the partner receives the payment as an individual or as pass-through income from an S corporation.

 Keep the S corporation self-employment tax savings in mind when considering your partnership activity.
-Often the self-employment tax savings can make the S-corporation-as-a-partner strategy well worth it.
+It is possible that the self-employment tax savings can make the S-corporation-as-a-partner strategy well worth it.
+We have to look at your total tax and financial situation and align them with your goals to find out if this strategy will work for you.

-You have an option if you want your Section 199A deduction.
+You have an option if you want your Section 199A deduction (psssst it's an extra 20% deduction).
 We will be happy to explore that option with you.
-Book a Business Consultation with us.
+Take a look at our blog on Tax Strategies or book with us now.

 If you own a condominium, cottage, cabin, lake or beach home, ski lodge, or similar property that you rent for an “average” rental period of seven days or less for the year, you have a property with unique tax attributes.

 Seven days example.
 Say you have a beach home and you rent it 15 times during the year, for a total of 85 days.
-Your average rental is 5.7 days.
-That’s an average of seven days or less for the year.
+What is your average rental.
+Is it an average of seven days?

-The right type of beach home or vacation cottage can produce great tax results when the average rental period is seven days or less.
-But it’s tricky because when the average rental period is seven days or less, the property is not a rental property as defined by the tax code.
-Instead, the property is a commercial hotel type property that you report on Schedule C of your tax return if you provide services in connection with the rentals, or a weird in-limbo property that you report on Schedule E when you don’t provide services.
+The right type of beach home or vacation cottage can produce great tax results when the average rental period is within our seven days example.
+But it’s tricky because when the average rental period is within our seven days example, the property is not a rental property as defined by the tax code.
+Instead, the property is a commercial hotel type property that you report on Schedule C of your tax return.

-If you have a profit on the rental you likely will qualify for the 20% deduction, depending on your filing strategy.
+However, If you have a profit on the rental you likely will qualify for the 20% deduction, depending on your tax filing strategy.

 We're Here to Help